How to Request for Meeting Appointment (with Examples)

 Format of Meeting Request or Appointment Letters

-A professional appointment meeting letter needs to have the following elements:
+It needs to have the following elements:

-The return address:
+The return address

 Also known as the writer’s address, it should be placed at the beginning of the letter to the top left margin or the top right margin.
-This includes the name or institution writing the letter, physical address, town/ city, and its postal code.
+This includes the name or institution writing the letter, physical address, town/ city, and zip code.
 All this should be written on separate lines ending with commas(,) after which one should skip a line to write the date.
 In this section, one should not include their telephone number.

 The receiver’s address

-This should be placed at the left margin just below the return address.
+This should be placed at the left margin, just below the return address.
 This may include the name, department of the institution, and title of the receiver, adding their address in full.
 One should not add the date after this address.

 Salutation

 As it is in many letters, the salutation is a formal way of greeting a person.
-This is “Dear Mr” or “Dear Mrs” followed by the name of the person, ie: “Dear Mr. Blake”. this should be completed with a comma(,).
+This is “Dear Mr.” or “Dear Mrs.” followed by the name of the person, ie: “Dear Mr. Blake.”.
+This should be completed with a comma.
 It is advisable not to use “Dear Mr” or “Dear Mrs” separately unless you are aware of the gender of the receiver.

 The main body